Happy young African American woman passenger smile and using sma

 SIM Authentication for Wi-Fi as Secure as Cellular

-One of the key benefits of using the SIM / eSIM for authentication (EAP-SIM/AKA/AKA’/5G-AKA) is that both the authentication process and the data becomes as secure as the cellular network.
-Learn more technical details under the How does it work? tab.
+One of the main advantages of using SIM/eSIM-based authentication (EAP-SIM, EAP-AKA, EAP-AKA’, or 5G-AKA) is that both the authentication process and the data exchanged are secured to the same standards as the cellular network.

 Delivered as a module on Enea Aptilo Service Management Platform (SMP), the Aptilo SMP SIM Authentication server integrates with the mobile core to obtain a seamless and secure user experience when authenticating the mobile device.
 As Enea Aptilo SMP (software) or SMP-S (service on AWS) is the core platform, you can get seamless Wi-Fi Offload, Carrier Wi-Fi, and B2B Guest Wi-Fi support from the same scalable platform.